liminaclus/cubes/README.md

 # cubes
-A fun interactable visual trinket made with cubes and wires in three.js.
+A fun visual trinket made with cubes and wires in three.js.

 ## How to run
 Open the terminal and run these commands: